maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Bind Group

-When creating our bind group, we simply set the Acceleration Container and the Pixel Buffer.
-Note that for the Acceleration Container, we don't have to specify a size.
+When creating our bind group, we simply set the Acceleration Container and the pixel buffer.
 ````js
 let rtBindGroup = device.createBindGroup({
   layout: rtBindGroupLayout,